alexandercerutti/node-telegram-keyboard-wrapper/README.md

 # Node telegram keyboard wrapper

-This libray aims to provide a set of classes to improve the creation of keyboards for Telegram bots and force-reply.
+This libray aims to provide a set of classes to improve the creation of keyboards and setup for force-reply in Telegram bots.

 Built upon [yagop's node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api), it can work with any Node.js Bot Api wrapper, as it exports Telegram Bot APIs-compliant JSON structures.

-> ⚠ v3.0.0 of this library is a major rewrite from scratch that is not retro-compatible.
+> ⚠ v3.0.0 of this library is a major rewrite that is not retro-compatible.
 Now it never exports an object with `reply_markup` but just its content, which varies from keyboard to keyboard. ⚠

 ---